dwhiffing/fury/content/nato/us/navy/amphibious/landing-craft/body.md

 over 1300 AAV-7 amphibious tracked vehicles.
 Their role is to deliver Marines to the beach in combat, and they can transition from boat to tracked armored vehicle instantly upon landing.
-They carry 21 combat troops and are armed with a .50 Caliber machine gun and grenade launcher.
+They carry 21 combat troops and are armed with a .50 Caliber machine gun and/or a grenade launcher.
 While they are big, clumsy and have limitations on land, no other vehicle in the inventory can load from the docking well of a landing ship, maneuver through he sea and up onto dry land where it can